louischongmy/Year-1-Sem-2-Car-Codes/README.md

 shapedetectionpj2.py is the code used for basic symbols detection off track, using contour analysis.
 Linedetectioncompletepj3.py is the code for the final track challenge about the integration of both systems, with the coloured lines and on track symbol detection. facerecognition.py is the code used for face recognition.
+Templatematching.py is the code used for symbol detection using template matching off track.